Hi, I’m Hanna.

 I help companies design financial products, wellness programs, and messaging that work with human psychology — not against it.

-As a CFP® with content strategy expertise and deep behavioral psychology knowledge, I bring a unique angle to my work: I understand actual financial planning, how humans really make money decisions, and how to communicate complex concepts accessibly.
+As a CFP® with journalism and content strategy expertise, I bring a rare combination: I understand actual financial planning, how humans really make money decisions, and how to communicate complex concepts clearly.

 Your money decisions are shaped by three forces